 An alcoholic woman gets into a public fight with her estranged husband and her new boyfriend tries to kill her.
 In between, Malloy and Reed assists 2 "good samaritans" with a young woman who slashed her wrists.

-Malloy and Reed deal with a purse snatcher focused on being jailed in time for dinner, a young boy on drugs with his dealer out to kill him, while enduring worry and concern over two policemen friends hospitalized in critical care resulting from a crackup in a high speed pursuit.
+Malloy and Reed deal with a purse snatcher focused on being jailed in time for dinner, a young boy on drugs with his dealer out to kill him, while enduring worry and concern over two policemen friends hospitalized in critical care.

-Malloy and Reed respond to a drunk who has stolen a plane for a joyride, look for a 17 year old runaway, receive a call for a 2-11 in progress where they encounter two armed robbers, and track down a stolen 3-ton safe containing $10k that was booby-trapped by the owner against safe crackers.
+Malloy and Reed respond to a drunk in a stolen plane, look for a 17 year old runaway, receive a call for a 2-11 in progress where they catch two armed robbers, and track down a stolen 3-ton safe containing $10k booby-trapped by the owner.

 Malloy and Reed respond to a theft from a company that cannot disclose what was stolen because it is classified.
 Another call to the mysterious company reveals a bomb resulting in an appearance of a two man bomb squad.

 Malloy and Reed are on front desk duty because Malloy has a busted hand.
-A rally at a college campus gets rowdy requiring Reed to assist, leaving Malloy at the station desk worrying about Reed.
-Malloy's shift isn't all quiet as he captures two criminals who come in looking to see if their partner has been captured and other characters from LA-LA land.
+A rally at a college gets rowdy requiring Reed to assist, leaving Malloy at the desk worrying about Reed.
+Malloy's shift isn't all quiet as he captures two criminals.

-Malloy and Reed respond to a fire where a young man, Lauro, saves a man trapped inside.
-When the police department and city wish to give him a citation, Lauro seems reluctant to receive it or any attention much to everyone's surprise.
-This raises questions in Malloy and Reed's minds so they pursue what is bothering Lauro.
+Malloy and Reed respond to a fire where a young man saves a man trapped inside.
 A concerned landlord reports suspicious in-activity from a tenant with heart trouble where Malloy and Reed arrive in time to give him CPR and save his life.
-Malloy attempts to keep his new hat clean, but finds it an impossibility.

-Once Malloy and Reed get an aggressive dog out of the squad car, they investigate the kidnapping of a child by its father, contend with an elderly miser who attempts to pay a bill with trading stamps, capture an escaped convict on a bus, and rescue a liquor delivery man from two serial van hijackers.
+Once the officers get an aggressive dog out of the car, they investigate the kidnapping of a child, contend with an elderly miser paying a bill with trading stamps, capture an escapee on a bus, and rescue a delivery man from two hijackers.

-Malloy and Reed respond to a domestic abuse call where they become the abused.
-Later they become suspicious of a man whose apartment has been burglarized, help a man who found the stolen hood and front fenders of his VW on another car, and complete their day catching bank robbers.
+Malloy and Reed take a domestic abuse call where they become the abused.
+They become suspicious of a man whose apartment has been robbed, help a man who found stolen parts of his VW on another car, and end the day catching bank robbers.

 Malloy and Reed prove they cannot and will not be bribed, no matter how good the offer, resulting in desperation from a young man charged with his third drunk driving offense.
 An elderly man admits mercy killing his wife.